 This means 10,000 points would be worth:

-That 0.25 cents per point difference adds up quickly when you’re redeeming large amounts of points.
+That difference adds up quickly when you’re redeeming large amounts of points.

-But here’s the thing… we rarely use the Chase Travel Portal.
+But here’s the thing… we rarely use the Chase Travel Portal for hotels and flights.

 Both cards allow you to transfer points at a 1:1 ratio to the same 14 airline and hotel partners, including favorites like Hyatt, Southwest Airlines, and United.